Everything you need to know to create an interactive augmented reality experience.

 At this point, the project should look like this:

-Next we'll choose a color for the stars and apply the texture to the material.
+Next we'll choose a color for the particles and apply the texture to the material.
 To do this, right-click in the Patch Editor and select a Step and Mix patch.

 The Step patch is used to create a hard edge between the positive and negative values.
 Combined with the Mix patch, it will color all the positive values in one color - and the negative values in another color.